Events

 Note

-When NCSI is able to get an active probe with matching expected content “Microsoft Connect Test”.
+When NCSI is able to get an active probe with matching expected content "Microsoft Connect Test".
 There’s nothing NCSI can do about being behind a hotspot other than detecting and reporting it.
-It's up to the user to authenticate with the hotspot so traffic will be allowed out to the internet.
+It's up to the user to authenticate with the hotspot so traffic is allowed out to the internet.

 NCSI’s responsibility to the system to accurately report connectivity as local when its' probes are being redirected.
 Only the internet hosted probe server should return the expected content proving internet connectivity.